La Maison du Chocolat: Choc is Chic!

 Hello Guys and Gals!

 My thanks to those who have inquired as to why there have been so few posts of late.
-In years gone by, I've taken a break between Memorial Day and Labor Day, as it’s not as much fun bopping around the city in ninety-degree weather, but I always pause to say goodbye, something I’ve not done until now for a number of reasons.
+In years gone by, I've taken a break between Memorial Day and Labor Day, as it’s not as much fun bopping around the city in 90-degree weather, but I always pause to say goodbye, something I’ve not done until now for a number of reasons.

 What's the story?

-Mainly, it's that I’ve been hard at work on another book, which I hope to finish this summer, a preoccupation that has left me with little time for seeking out French style here in the city.
-And, more importantly, my favorite wining and dining companion has been under the weather of late.
+Mainly, it's that I’ve been hard at work on another book, which I hope to finish this summer, a preoccupation that has left me with little time for seeking out French style here in the city, and, more importantly, my favorite wining and dining companion has been under the weather of late.
 That said, the ‘Comeback Kid,' currently in rehab and not enjoying the cuisine at all, should be fit as a fiddle by the Fourth of July.
 All of which calls for a celebration, one that this year includes the publication of Missing Mother by Harper Collins Canada.
 Hooray!
 Hooray for the Comeback Kid!
 Hooray for Harper Collins!
 Hooray for Canada celebrating 150 years of harmony on July 1st!
 Hooray for Missing Mother!
 And, lastly, hooray for you and me!

 Onward to Canada!